JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/The_Service_Motive_Emerging.md

 But surely one day a great business leader will ask _the ultimate question_.
 His or her words will clearly emanate across a polished board room table.
 The sophisticated pros and the young MBAs sitting around the table will not register surprise, but will seriously consider the question — because the question asked by this great leader will reflect what is recognized as the most profound business principle available: “***What would Jesus do?***”

+> _Larry Mullins is president of Mutual Commiment Management, Boulder, Colorado, and a consultant in advertising and marketing.
+He is the author of “Immature People With Power,” and “Jesus: God and Man.”_
+{.is-info}

 <figure class="table chapter-navigator">
   <table>